JeremyRann/JSUnicode/README.md

 ### Byte Count

 Often, data persistence layers have limits on encoded data storage.
 For instance, a database may specify that it stores VARCHAR fields in a UTF-8 collation, and a particular field may have a 200-byte limit.
-If your application accepts a user-input string that will be stored in such a field, you may wish to inform the user how many characters they have left in realtime, but JavaScript's `string.length` will be insufficient for this case, which provides a "character count" of sorts.
+If your application accepts a user-input string that will be stored in such a field, you may wish to inform the user how many characters they have left in real-time, but JavaScript's `string.length` will be insufficient for this case, which provides a "character count" of sorts.

 This use case is sufficiently common for JSUnicode to come equipped with a convenience function to provide byte counts for particular encodings.
 For instance, to get the byte count of the variable `myString`, you might do something like: